chrisrhymes/bulma-clean-theme/docs/getting-started/theming.md

 Bulma Clean Theme uses the Bulma frontend framework.
 Check out the [Bulma docs](https://bulma.io/documentation/) for more information.

+## Bulma Themes

+Bulma v1 has the concept of [themes](https://bulma.io/documentation/features/themes/) and auto detects the browsers choice for dark or light theme.

+To disable this behaviour and force a theme, set the `force_theme:` in the _config.yml to either 'dark' or 'light'.

 ## Setting the Primary Colour

 To overwrite the primary theme colour, create a new file called `assets/css/app.scss`.
 Copy and paste the below into the `app.scss` file.